 Anglebrook is a private

 In keeping with his philosophy, Jones incorporated the layout into the existing terrain and natural contours of the land.
 The course is classically designed, offering traditional shot values and a minimum of blind shots.
-Four sets of tees, wide landing areas and a multitude of bailout options provide a wonderful level of playability.
+Four sets of tees, wide landing areas, and a multitude of bailout options that provide a wonderful level of playability.
 The greens are large, averaging nearly 7,000 square feet, and replete with numerous pockets and tiers, so accurate approach shots are essential to scoring.

 The clubhouse was designed by internationally renowned post-modern architect, Robert A.M.
 Stern.
-The 24,000-square-foot clubhouse strikes the perfect balance of elegance and function with a casually-massed, country-house feel which rests at the top of a small hill in perfect harmony with its surroundings.
+The 24,000-square-foot clubhouse, strikes the perfect balance of elegance and function with a casually-massed, country-house feel.
+Which rests at the top of a small hill in perfect harmony with its surroundings.
 The main and private dining rooms offer spectacular panoramic views of the golf course.
-Adjoining the dining room is a bar and lounge area which features premium brands of liquors and cigars.
+Adjoining the dining room, is a bar and lounge area which features premium brands of liquors and cigars.

-AGC has hosted U.S. Amateur Qualifying, New York State Open Qualifying and a Met Section Pro-Am.
+AGC has hosted U.S. Amateur Qualifying, New York State Open Qualifying, and a Met Section Pro-Am.
 In the fall of 2012, AGC will host its most prestigious event yet: the Met Section Mid-Amateur.
 Previous host clubs of this event have been Hudson National, GlenArbor, and Bayonne Golf Club.

 Unlike many private clubs in the area, memberships at Anglebrook is not on an invitation-only basis.
 Memberships at Anglebrook will be limited to 300, thus allowing each member to make the most of what the club has to offer.